anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Octavia depends upon a number of OpenStack services including Nova for spinning up compute resources on demand and their life cycle management; Neutron for connectivity between the compute resources, project environment and external networks; Keystone for authentication; and Glance for storing of the compute resource images.

-Octavia supports provider drivers which allows third party load balancing drivers (such as F5, AVI, ...) to be utilized instead of the default Amphorae load balancer.
+Octavia supports provider drivers which allows third-party load balancing drivers (such as F5, AVI, etc.) to be utilized instead of the default Amphorae load balancer.
 When creating a third-party load balancer, the **provider** attribute is used to specify the backend to be used to create the load balancer.
 The **list providers** lists all enabled provider drivers.
 Instead of using the provider parameter, an alternate is to specify the flavor_id in the create call where provider-specific Octavia flavors have been created.

 #### 4.2.3.4.
 Neutron ML2 integration